gala-cmd383/Password-Security-Analyzer/README.md

 ## Security & Ethics

-This tool is created for educational, analytical, and defensive security purposes.
-It strictly adheres to standard security practices by never storing, logging, or transmitting cleartext passwords.
+This tool is created for educational, analytical, and defensive security workflows.
+It strictly adheres to privacy standards:

+No plaintext passwords are stored, logged, or transmitted.

+API interactions strictly follow k-Anonymity protocols.

 ---

-## License
+📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.